-If you are using the prepaid credit option, Trend Micro will notify you when you have 30 days left of credit, estimated based on your current usage.
+If you are using the prepaid credit option, Trend Micro notifies you when you have 30 days left of credit, estimated based on your current usage.
 If your credit runs out before you have renewed, your protection remains active but you won't be able to activate any new agents and existing agents will no longer receive any updates.

 With Deep Security as a Service AWS Marketplace billing, you pay for any hours during which your computers are protected.
 A computer that is protected for any part of an hour will be billed for the full hour.